MatthijsMu/MatthijsMu.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a BSc student in Mathematics and in Computer Science at Radboud University.
-I also enjoy Physics courses, which at the moment will remain a minor.
-At the moment, I am also involved in an extracurricular research-oriented Honours programme.
-This website is primarily dedicated to study-related things, for example it has a list of course summaries that I made.
-But I also use it to export some of my pastimes, such as drawing \& painting.
+I also enjoy Physics courses, which for now will remain part of a minor.
+This website is primarily dedicated to professional study-related topics; you can scroll down to find my education, extracurricular experience, course summaries and projects.
+I also use this website to export some of my pastimes, such as drawing \& painting.

 {style="text-align: justify;"}